Sergeyir/ProgressBar/README.md

 # Usage

-First place lib folder in you working directory.
-Then include file ProgressBar.h in you code :
+Run ```sh make install ``` in ProgressBar directory.
+You can use the compiled libraries as in examples directory

 ```c++
 #include "/working_dir/lib/ProgressBar.h"